It's time to build more housing in Cambridge.

 - The permitting requirements would be simplified: Buildings larger than 50,000 sq ft would require a community meeting, and buildings larger than 75,000 sq ft would require a discretionary special permit.

-- If passed, the City estimates 4,880 new units will be built by 2040 (920 affordable) across ~270 new buildings citywide.
+- With the original proposal, the City estimated 4,880 new units would be built by 2040 (920 affordable) across ~270 new buildings citywide.
 But under current zoning, the City estimates only 350 new units will be built by 2040 (and only 30 affordable).
+We don't have city estimates for the modified zoning proposal, but still expect it to result in significantly more units than current zoning.

 - Check out this great video on how adding market-rate units will help create affordability for everyone!